bneijt/pydantic-examples/README.md

 Status
 ======
-This project was created with a single use-case in mind (yaml from Pydantic) but is open to PRs and collaboration on Github.
+This project was created with a single use-case in mind (YAML from Pydantic) but is open to PRs and collaboration on Github.

 Feel free to file issues, raise PRs and join in if you want.